ArkThis/AHA_ObjectWorld/AHA-Features.md

-## DAM features may be replaced by plugins/views for a MoDO browser.
+## DAM features may be replaced by plugins/views for a Object browser.

 Modern DAMs are already web-browser based.
 Front- as well as back-end.
 Now if the database "is already there" - because it's your filesystem - any DAM functionality should be made as "website plugin" for your data browser.